 - Some want to further their wine knowledge to become better servers, bartenders, wine journalists, salespeople, and marketers, for example

-- Others want to take it all the way by qualifying as a Master Sommelier, which is such a lofty echelon within the wine industry, it’s a miracle candidates don’t suffer from chronic hypoxia.
+- Others want to take it all the way by qualifying as a Master Sommelier, which is such a lofty echelon within the wine industry, it’s a miracle candidates don’t suffer from altitude sickness.

 Whichever way you want to go, the starting point is pretty much the same for everyone.
 And it kicks off with the following question: “What’s the difference between the sommelier levels and wine certifications offered by the WSET and CMS?”